sciZer0/7/v/README.md

 <h1>About DeFi</h1>

-In DeFi as it is made now, there is one fundamental problem.
-DeFi should be made in another way in order to solve the problem.
-And this is beyond the scope of this paper.
+In DeFi as it is made now, there are also fundamental problems.
+In order to solve these problems DeFi should be made in another way, and this is beyond the scope of this paper.

 <h1>About NFTs</h1>